If you’re struggling with thinning hair or hair loss, make sure your doctor is checking these…

 Read More90% of the body’s serotonin is produced in the gut.
-Serotonin is responsible for your mood, sleep, appetite, and pain and the cells that produce serotonin depend on your gut microbes to make serotonin.
 If you are under chronic stress, your gut microbiota is directly negatively affected which means that your serotonin levels are affected too.

 Read MoreIs Vitamin D all that it is hyped up to be?
 YES!!!